vineelko/patina/docs/src/dev/code_organization.md

     - GUID services
     - Performance services
     - TPL services
-- Utility Crates
+- Utility Crates (`util`)
   - Code that is helpful to build UEFI modules but less common and/or has a strong need for independence.
+These are generally self-contained optional sets of functionality.
   - Examples:
     - Code to draw to the screen
     - Crypto

-- Feature Crates
-  - Well-defined features with focused interfaces and documentation.
-  - Examples:
-    - DFCI
-- Generic Crates
-  - Code that is completely independent of UEFI and solves general problems that occur in other software.
-  - Example:
-    - HID report descriptor parsing, LZMA (bare metal), paging, MTRRs, red-black tree code
+If a more generic location for crates is needed, a `misc` directory made be created in the `patina` workspace.

 This document does not intend to define exact mappings of current code to crates, that is out of scope.
 Its goal is to define the guidelines for managing crates.